 After almost as many line-up changes as Peel’s mainstay The Fall, but similarly retaining the name, songs and lead singer, The Wedding Present took to the stage in front of a similarly aged crowd.
 That’s not to say that a few first-timers hadn’t found their way in, perhaps the offspring of the faithful.
 As for the band, looking less like the old gang of skinny boy mates and more like a cool uncle handing out with the kids, three-quarters of them looked too young to have remembered the first time around.
-Still black-clad, David Gedge has gained a small beer paunch and lost the fringe, but retained his angst-ridden adolescent demeanour and vigorous guitar breaks.
+Still black-clad, David Gedge has lost the fringe (‘Can you see my bald patch from the balcony?’ he lamented.
+‘We can see it from down here, mate!’ responded a straight-talking punter in the stalls), but has retained his angst-ridden adolescent demeanour and vigorous guitar breaks.

 Guitarist Danielle Wadey and bassist Melanie Howard played a pretty faithful rendition of the old tunes, although at times tending towards the janglier side of the songs rather than the thrashing of old favoured by Peter Solowka et al. The music has always provided challenges for drummers and Charles Layton did well to keep up with a physically demanding set.